jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 We've stubbed out a basic `UsersService` capable of performing CRUD on our User model.
 Next we'll flesh out the `ReadUser` method.

-First, add this sentinel error to the top of the file:
+First, lets add this sentinel error to the top of the file:

 ```go
 var ErrNotFound = fmt.Errorf("item not found")